This page is something of a personal expose, but it does reveal how passionate our team at the-freelance-editor is about the work we do—for you.

 Editing nonfiction materials: “real” history

 To tell the truth, trying to uncover the why and the how actually requires knowing “real” history even more completely.
 Fortunately, I had good history teachers all through school who made history interesting, even if I did have to learn names, dates, and numbers!
-My knowledge of American history helped me serve as historical editor and even ghostwriter on several projects.
-Being in the right places at the right times also occasionally allowed me to work specifically on regional histories (especially histories related to the old Northwest Territory and locations along the mid-Atlantic coast) and on local histories of towns, counties, and parts of states.
+To their credit, my knowledge of American history has enabled me to serve as historical editor and even ghostwriter on several projects over the years.
+In addition, being in the right places at the right times also occasionally allowed me to work specifically on regional histories (especially histories related to the old Northwest Territory and locations along the mid-Atlantic coast) and on local histories of towns, counties, and parts of states.

 While I enjoy editing “real” history for nonfiction works, I’ve also come to focus on two special, historical niches over the years: